ANihill/prog-practical-assignment/README.md

 This section explores five specific distributions of the numpy.random package.

 These distributions are:
-- The Geometric Distribtion
+- The Geometric Distribution
 - The Poisson Distribution
 - The Triangular Distribution
 - The Standard_t Distribution
-- The Hypergeometric Function
+- The Hypergeometric Distribution

 Each distribution is accompanied by a ractical example of how it may be applied.